We recently undertook a comprehensive transformation of the B2B marketplace to address some pressing challenges

 due to non-uniform promotional offers, or due to better facilities (Parking!) in the new store.
 Starbucks identified this very

-and now uses extensive data analytics before opening a new store to determine the extent of
+problem in its business and now uses extensive data analytics before opening a new store to determine the extent of

 cannibalization it would cause to the existing ones.
 Figures 2 and 3 show how the sales of adjoining regions may be impacted